yzhangucvts/FinalProject18/README.md

 The final version of the code can be found in the file "connectfourfinal."

+The Draw.io flowchart I made can be found in the file "Yunxiu Zhang Code Flowchart.pdf."

-Here is the link to the Draw.io flowchart:
+Here is also the link to the Draw.io flowchart:

 https://www.draw.io/#G1ENGYVhdQXCvFf6MXEdRkS-jzRTSTpNop